New Khmer Architecture: Characteristics of the style

 There are several typical elements that characterize the style.

-From the Modern movement comes the use of reinforced concrete and assertive structures.
+From the Modernist movement, the style uses reinforced concrete and assertive structures.

-Elements of vernacular tradition can be seen in the adaptations to the local tropical climate.
+Elements of vernacular tradition include adaptations to the local tropical climate.
 Traditional Cambodian houses are usually raised on columns.
-This makes for an open, shaded space for social activities, creates a natural cooling effect, and the height of the building offers protection in times of floods.
-New Khmer Architecture often uses this approach.
-Other adaptations to the climate are the use of wall panels, double walls and roofs (especially the typical VVV- shaped roofs that can be found many of the buildings in the style) to prevent direct sunlight.
+This makes for an open, shaded space for social activities and a natural cooling effect.
+The height of the building offers protection in times of floods.
+New Khmer Architecture often uses these features.
+Other adaptations are the use of wall panels, double walls and roofs (especially the typical VVV- shaped roofs that can be found on many buildings of the style) to prevent direct sunlight.
 Loggias (covered balconies and walkways) and claustras (decorative openwork) offer shade.
-Particular attention was often paid to the creation of natural ventilation to cool the building.
-Traditional houses also have an open floor plan, another theme that can be found in many New Khmer Architecture buildings.
+Particular attention was paid to the creation of natural ventilation to cool the building.
+Traditional houses also have an open floor plan, another feature in many New Khmer Architecture buildings.
 Many of them are light, white (another adaptation to climate) and open.
-And just like in traditional houses the building's structure is clear, in New Khmer Architecture buildings the structure is not hidden.
-On the contrary, it is often used as an integral part of the look of a building and forms a decorative element.
+Like traditional houses, the structure and foundation of New Khmer Architecture buildings are not hidden.
+The structure's often used as an integral part of the building, and forms a decorative element.

 Many buildings are infused with Cambodian culture and everyday life.
 Sometimes elements of traditional temples are used, like multi-tiered tiled roofs, golden spires, tympani (gables) and roof ornaments.
 Sometimes a traditional object formed an inspiration for a design.
-Vann Molyvann's library at the Teacher Training College looks like a traditional straw hat.
+Vann Molyvann's library at the Teacher Training College (now Institute of Foreign Languages) looks like a traditional straw hat.
 The Chaktomuk Conference Hall, also by Vann Molyvann, offers another example of the use of traditional objects as inspiration, with its fan shaped roof and golden spire.